 Degree Programs in MPACH

-The Division of Management, Policy and Community Health (MPACH) provides instruction in the fields of health economics, health services research, health policy, health law, health management and administration, health planning, community health practice, public health leadership, population health, organization management, health disparities, economic and social determinants of health, global issues in pregnancy and perinatal health, and health and economic development.
+The Department of Management, Policy and Community Health (MPACH) provides instruction in the fields of health economics, health services research, health policy, health law, health management and administration, health planning, community health practice, public health leadership, population health, organization management, health disparities, economic and social determinants of health, global issues in pregnancy and perinatal health, and health and economic development.

 For students interested in these areas, MPACH offers the following degree programs: MPH in Health Services Organization (MPH HSO) in Community Health Practice (MPH CHP),or in Health Care Management (MPH HCM); DrPH in Community Health Practice (DrPH CHP), and PhD in one of the following three tracks, Health Economics/Health Services Research (PhD HE/HSR), Policy/Law (PhD Policy/Law), or Management/Administration (PhD Management).